jackokring/KRTPluginADemo/docs/index.md

 ---

 ### S
 some kind of MIDI-CV to 10V divided by 64 sychronization scratch thing.
-Might need a slight update to `Y` to accept it.
+Added a slight update `JAZZ` input to `Y` to accept it.
+Make sure `Y` is `RST` to sync.

 **RD** external sync and some accident of availability allows for a beat stutter replacement of an unknown bpm on the initial and so why not all beats?